iamrobinpandit/iamrobinpandit/README.md

-<h1 align="center">Hi 👋!
-My name is Robin Pandit and I'm a Computer Science & Engineering (CSE) student, at the Bengal Institute of Technology (BIT).</h1>
+<h1 align="center">Hey, there 👋!
+My name is Robin Pandit and I'm a Computer Science & Engineering (CSE) student, at the Bengal Institute of Technology</h1>

 <h2 align="center">Student and Web-Developer</h2>